 \subsection{Interordinal differences}

-An alternative to economizing on differences is to dovetail ones non\-decreasingly into an enlarged sequence $(\Delta G_{\lambda}^{(p,p')})$ taking from the set $\{G_{\rho}^{(p)}\}\cup\{G_{\rho'}^{(p')}\}$ encompassed by the paraorder window $(p,p')$; for window (15,31), e.g., this yields a sequence $(2,6,22,40,70,274,\dots,$ $1692336)$.
-The conjecture that dawns on the scrutator is that in order for structural consistency with $\Delta G_{\lambda}$ to be achieved, not so much intra- as interordinal differences of Green's squares are of importance.
-These we define by\\
+An alternative to economizing on differences is to dovetail ones non\-decreasingly into an enlarged sequence $(\Delta G_{\zeta}^{(p,p')})$, taking from $\{G_{\rho}^{(p)}\}\cup\{G_{\rho'}^{(p')}\}$; for the paraorder window (15,31), this procedure yields a sequence $(2,6,22,40,70,274,\dots,$ $1692336)$.
+The conjecture thereby dawning on the scrutator is that in order for structural consistency with $\Delta G_{\zeta}$ to be achieved, not so much intra- as interordinal differences of Green squares are of importance.
+Those we first define with a single index $\alpha$ by\\